comet-toolkit/unc_website/source/specification/draft-v0.1/unc_specification.rst

 Dataset attributes provide metadata about the dataset, its variables, and dimensions.
 Global attributes describe the entire dataset (e.g., title, institution, history).
 Variable attributes define specific properties of the variable  (e.g., units, valid ranges).
 These attributes ensure data is interpretable, support automated processing, and facilitate sharing by following standardised conventions.

-This standard defines a set of variable attributes to:
+This specification defines a set of variable attributes to:

 * link *observation variables* with their associated *uncertainty variables*
 * define the error-correlation properties of a given *uncertainty variables* in a compact way.

-A dataset may also contain non-standard attributes.
+A dataset may also contain other unrelated attributes.

 Uncertainty Attributes
 ======================